aws/aws-cryptographic-material-providers-library-net/README.md

 * **A .NET Framework 6.0 development environment**

-  If you do not have it installed, you can find install instructions [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+  If you do not have it installed, you can find installation instructions [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 * **Bouncy Castle**

   The AWS Cryptographic Material Providers Library for .NET uses Bouncy Castle for the underlying cryptography and to serialize and deserialize cryptographic objects.

-  If you do not have Bouncy Castle, go to https://www.bouncycastle.org/csharp/, you can pick it up from NuGet
+  If you do not have Bouncy Castle, go to https://www.bouncycastle.org/csharp/ to learn more.
+  You can also download it from NuGet
   ```
     <PackageReference Include="BouncyCastle.Cryptography" Version="2.2.1" />
   ```